WR 128

 WR 128 is a Wolf–Rayet star located about 9,500 light years away in the constellation of Sagitta.
 A member of the WN class, WR 128's spectrum resembles that of a WN4 star, but hydrogen is clearly present in the star (hence the h in its spectrum), making it the only known hydrogen-rich WN4 star in the galaxy.
 However, similar H-rich very early WN stars can be found in the LMC and especially in the SMC, but the only other galactic examples of this are WR 3 and WR 152.

+In 1981, Igor Antokhin et al. discovered that the star, then known as HD 187282, is a variable star.
+It was given its variable star designation, QT Sagittae, in 1985.